simoninns/BBC-Domesday/README.md

 # Source code map
 Various directories available under the src directory:

-* CF - Community Find overlay
-* CM - Community Map
-* CO - Community Map Options
-* CP - Community PHTX overlay
-* CT - Community Text parts of PHTX overlay
+* System functions
     * DH - Data Handler
+        * The Data Handler contains routines for accessing data files from the Domesday LaserDisc
     * GH - Global Headers
+        * Contains the master system global definition files.
+All modules 'get' these headers as they contain the definition of all global variables for the system (this prevents overlap of globals due to local definitions)
     * GHDRS - Global Headers
+        * Same as GH (could be due to the Archimedes port of the code?)
     * H - Headers
+        * Contains header definitions for all system, community and national modules
     * HDRS - Headers
+        * Same as H (could be due to the Archimedes port of the code?)
     * HE - Help
+        * Contains the help 'overlay' which sets up the help menu and contains the code for navigating the available help features
     * KE - Kernel
+        * The kernel is the core of the Domesday system.
+It initialises the system and state tables.
+It contains the primary state processing loop for the system.
+    * SC - System Calls
+        * Contains modules that communicate with physical hardware (such as the mouse driver)
+    * SI - State table initialisation
+        * Contains modules to generate the required state tables.
+This is not part of the core retrieval software - it creates a executable called STINIT that is responsibile for creating the state tables required by the kernel.
+STINIT is used during the build process to make the required tables (but is not executed as part of the normal runtime activity of the Domesday retrieval sytem)
+    * UT - Utility functions
+        * Contains various utilities used by the rest of the modules (such as debug, bookmark load/save, etc.)
+    * UTILS - Utilities
+        * This contains the overall build command scripts to assemble the runnable kernel image and Community/National specific code
+    * VH - Video Handler
+        * The video handler contains routines for accessing video content from the Domesday LaserDisc including FCode interaction and frame number polling
+    * VIEW - Word list
+* Community functions
+    * CF - Community Find overlay
+    * CM - Community Map
+    * CO - Community Map Options
+    * CP - Community PHTX overlay
+    * CT - Community Text parts of PHTX overlay
+* National functions
     * NA - National Area overlay
     * NC - National Chart overlay
     * NE - National Essay (text overlay)
     * NF - National Find
     * NM - National Mappable Analyse
     * NN - National Map (description not clear)
     * NP - National Photo overlay
     * NT - National Text overlay
     * NV - National Video
     * NW - National Walk
-* SC - System Calls (description not clear)
-* SI - State table initialisation
-* UT - Utilities package
-* UTILS - Utilities
-* VH - Video Handler
-* VIEW - Word list